Protect the delivery date and the margin.

 Yes.
 Independent measurement of contractor output, materials supplied vs used, cert defendability and approval velocity all sit in one record.
 The same evidence that defends your delivery date to buyers defends your deductions to contractors.

-Our buyers verify GREDA membership, AMA permits, EPA compliance.
+Our buyers verify GREDA membership, REAC licensing, AMA permits, EPA compliance.
 Does the operating record matter for that?

 Published buyer guidance in Ghana increasingly emphasises legal certainty, financial resilience, execution track record, quality assurance and post-acquisition support.
+Since firm registration under the Real Estate Agency Act (Act 1047) opened in November 2025, REAC licensing has moved from a future question to a live one.
 The developer's operational record is now part of how the buyer evaluates the developer.
 A clean structured record is a credentialing asset, not just an internal one.

 Who actually sees the data?